clean-css/clean-css/README.md

 * `skipProperties` flag in level 2 optimizations controlling which properties won't be optimized;
 * new `animation` shorthand and `animation-*` longhand optimizers;
 * `removeUnusedAtRules` level 2 optimization controlling removal of unused `@counter-style`, `@font-face`, `@keyframes`, and `@namespace` at rules;
-* the [web interface](https://jakubpawlowicz.github.io/clean-css) gets an improved settings panel with "reset to defaults", instant option changes, and settings being persisted across sessions;
+* the [web interface](https://jakubpawlowicz.github.io/clean-css) gets an improved settings panel with "reset to defaults", instant option changes, and settings being persisted across sessions.

 ## Constructor options